Incoming Students

 Common First-Year Curriculum

 Through these courses, special seminars and social activities, students are provided an opportunity to explore the different engineering majors currently offered at Northeastern University.
-Students are supported by one-on-one meetings with their academic advisor several times a year to help them register for courses and plan their academic career in the college.
+Students will be assigned a major-specific academic advisor who will provide support with course registration, long-term academic planning, and access to other academic resources.
 Students are challenged with real-world service learning projects.

 First-year engineering students can elect to reside with other first-year engineering students in the Engineering/Connections Living Learning Communities (dedicated floors in a first-year residence hall).
 Incoming students indicate this preference when registering for housing.